The Art of Letting Go

 Associate Pat Hunt

-Associates, named consociates in the St. Paul Province, ‘ohana in Hawaii, amigas in Peru and familia de San José in Chile (we abbreviate them all as ACOF), are women and men from various faith traditions, married and single, who extend the mission and share the spirit of the Sisters of St. Joseph without becoming vowed members.
+Associates, named consociates in the St. Paul Province, `ohana in Hawai`i, amigas in Perú and familia de San José in Chile (we abbreviate them all as ACOF), are women and men from various faith traditions, married and single, who extend the mission and share the spirit of the Sisters of St. Joseph without becoming vowed members.

 “The agrégée affiliation with the CSJ community calls me and my family to strive to live our lives within the CSJ mission, grounding us in life and spirit.”

-Agrégée Companion Jennifer Tacheny
+Agrégée Jennifer Tacheny

 “The amount of personal reflection and introspection I have gone through because of this program is life-changing.
 I have come to know myself in tremendous ways, which would have never been possible outside of the context of being a St. Joseph Worker.”